Rogers Counseling LLC

 Licensed in Minnesota and Colorado

 Welcome!
-I am glad you’re here.
-I’ve been a therapist since 2010 and launched my private practice in 2015.
+I'm glad you’re here.
+I’ve been a therapist since 2010 and started my private practice in 2015.
 Over the years, I’ve had the privilege of helping individuals from all walks of life navigate and heal from challenges such as addiction, anxiety, depression, grief, trauma, and more.
-I started my professional journey in the mid-1990s with a business degree and spent a decade in the corporate world.
-While this gave me valuable experience, I eventually wanted new challenges and took a different path.
-In 2005, I quit my job, sold my house, and moved to Alaska, where I spent a summer working at a remote lodge in the Tongass Rainforest.
-While the experience was enriching and eye-opening, I realized the tourism industry wasn’t a long-term fit for me.
+My professional journey began in the mid-1990s with a business degree, which led to a decade in the corporate world.
+While this experience was valuable, I eventually sought new challenges and chose a different path.
+After my dad's death in 2005, I resigned from my job, sold my house, and moved to Alaska, where I spent a summer working at a remote lodge in the Tongass Rainforest.
+This enriching and eye-opening experience made me realize that the tourism industry wasn’t a long-term fit for me.
 In 2006, I moved to Ireland, where I worked with teens and families affected by cancer and HIV.
-This profoundly transformative work sparked my passion for helping others navigate life’s challenges.
-I supported families from 27 European countries, often working with interpreters to ensure clear communication.
-These experiences taught me a lot about resilience, connection, and the human spirit.
+This profoundly transformative work ignited my passion for helping others navigate life’s challenges.
+I supported families from 27 European countries, often collaborating with interpreters to ensure clear communication.
+These experiences taught me much about resilience, connection, and the human spirit.
 I returned to Minnesota in 2008 to pursue a master’s degree in psychology, completing an internship at the Center for Grief, Loss, and Transition in Saint Paul.
-In 2010, I moved to California to become Program Director at The Painted Turtle.
-There, I worked closely with teens and families managing serious chronic illnesses.
-One of the highlights of my time was managing a high ropes course, where we adapted activities to ensure full inclusivity for individuals with mobility challenges, including wheelchair users.
-This experience reinforced my commitment to creating spaces where everyone could thrive.
-I returned to Minnesota in 2013 to work at The Emily Program, gaining experience in individual, group, and family therapy and intensive outpatient and day treatment programs.
-This role gave me a strong foundation in clinical care and expanded my expertise.
-I transitioned to private practice in 2015, opening Rogers Counseling in Minneapolis, where I continue to help individuals on their paths to growth and healing.
-Each step of my journey has shaped me personally and professionally.
-It’s a privilege to support others as they build resilience and find hope in life’s challenges.
+In 2010, I moved to California to become the Program Director at The Painted Turtle.
+There, I closely worked with teens and families managing serious chronic illnesses.
+One of the highlights of my time was overseeing a high ropes course, where we adapted activities to ensure full inclusivity for individuals with mobility challenges, including wheelchair users.
+This experience strengthened my commitment to creating spaces where everyone could thrive.
+In 2013, I returned to Minnesota to work at The Emily Program, where I gained experience in individual, group, and family therapy, as well as intensive outpatient and day treatment programs.
+This role provided me with a strong foundation in clinical care and expanded my expertise.
+In 2015, I transitioned to private practice by opening Rogers Counseling in Minneapolis.
+There, I continue to help individuals on their paths to growth and healing.
+Each step of my journey has shaped me both personally and professionally.
+Supporting others as they build resilience and find hope in life’s challenges is a privilege.

 Experience